jamiemcg10/jamie-smart.info/README.md

 [https://my-virtual-cookbook.vercel.app/](https://my-virtual-cookbook.vercel.app/)

 MyVirtualCookbook is a web app that lets users add links to recipes to their cookbook and organize them into sections called chapters.
 Users can add notes to recipes which are saved and tied to the recipe.
-MyVirtualCookbook was built using React, Next.js, Firebase Authentication, and Cloud Firestore.
+MyVirtualCookbook was built using React, Next.js, Firebase Authentication, Cloud Firestore, Material UI, and Tailwind CSS.

 #### Mountain Comparer

 [https://mountain-comparer.vercel.app/](https://mountain-comparer.vercel.app/)

 Mountain Comparer is a web app that lets users compare the weather conditions at different ski resorts.
-Mountain Comparer was built using Svelte, SvelteKit, and the OpenWeatherMap API.
+Mountain Comparer was built using Svelte, SvelteKit, the OpenWeatherMap API, and Tailwind CSS.

 To see the code for these projects and more, check out my [GitHub profile](https://github.com/jamiemcg10)